Yoshi80/Rush-HD-Pictures/README.md

 - Drag and drop the downloaded file into the "configs" folder
 - Restart edopro.

 Do note that on first installation, images can take a while to download, so you won't see them immediately.
+The game won't be usable during the duration of the installation.
 After that though, the game will auto-update with new cards so you do not need to download anymore.

 #### Credits